 Cerebral palsy is damage to the part of the brain that controls motor skills.
 Children born with this condition suffer physical impairment, usually profound and lifelong.
 For parents, the heartbreak and financial burden of caring for such a child are overwhelming.
 Most parents are immediately concerned about what the future holds for their child and how they can afford the necessary support through childhood and into adulthood.
 The special needs of a child with cerebral palsy can be overwhelming at times, but there are resources available to parents who need help and answers.

 The Becker Law Firm has a demonstrated record of holding doctors and hospitals accountable when their negligence leads to birth injuries.
-With offices in Cleveland and Elyria, Ohio, we take cases from across the state and are frequently called upon for co-counsel or advice in litigation in other states.
+With offices in Cleveland and Elyria, we take cases from across Ohio and are frequently called upon for co-counsel or advice from attorneys in other states.

-If you suspect medical malpractice caused your child to be born with brain injury, contact an Ohio cerebral palsy attorney at our firm for a free initial consultation.
+If you suspect medical malpractice caused your child to be born with cerebral palsy, contact our firm for a free initial consultation.
 Call (440) 252-4399.

 What Causes Cerebral Palsy?

-It commonly is secondary to misdiagnosis or negligence in prenatal care, improper birthing technique, or failure of medical staff to recognize fetal distress or newborn complications such as:
+Cerebral palsy is commonly caused by misdiagnosis or negligence in prenatal care, improper birthing technique, or failure of medical staff to recognize fetal distress or newborn complications such as: